Fielding H. Yost

-Fielding Harris Yost (/joʊst/; April 30, 1871 – August 20, 1946) was an American football player, coach and college athletics administrator.
-He served as the head football coach at: Ohio Wesleyan University, the University of Nebraska, the University of Kansas, Stanford University, San Jose State University, and the University of Michigan, compiling a college football career record of 198–35–12.
+Fielding Harris Yost (/joʊst/; April 30, 1871 – August 20, 1946) was an American college football player, coach and athletics administrator.
+He served as the head football coach at: Ohio Wesleyan University, the University of Nebraska, the University of Kansas, Stanford University, San Jose State University, and the University of Michigan, compiling a coaching career record of 198–35–12.
 During his 25 seasons as the head football coach at Ann Arbor, Yost's Michigan Wolverines won six national championships, captured ten Big Ten Conference titles, and amassed a record of 165–29–10.

 From 1901 to 1905, his "Point-a-Minute" squads had a record of 55–1–1, outscoring their opponents by a margin of 2,821–42.
 The 1901 team beat Stanford, 49–0, in the 1902 Rose Bowl, the first college football bowl game.
 Under Yost, Michigan won four straight national championships from 1901 to 1904 and two more in 1918 and 1923.

 In 1921, Yost became Michigan's athletic director and served in that capacity until 1940.
 He was inducted into the College Football Hall of Fame as a coach in 1951.
-Yost was also a successful business person, lawyer, and author; but he is best known as a leading figure in pioneering the development of college football into a national phenomenon.
+Yost was also a successful businessman, lawyer, and author; but he is best known as a leading figure in pioneering the development of college football into a national phenomenon.

 Early life

 Yost was born in Fairview, West Virginia, in April 1871.
 Yost's family had settled in West Virginia, in 1825.
-He was the oldest of four children of Parmenus (sometimes Permenus) Wesley Yost (1845–1920) and Elzena Jane (Ammons) Yost (1852–1943), both natives of West Virginia.
+He was the oldest of four children of Parmenus (sometimes Permenus) Wesley Yost and Elzena Jane (Ammons) Yost, both of West Virginia.
 His father was a farmer and a Confederate veteran.
 His family had been in Fairview since 1825 when his second great grandfather, David Yost, settled there and took up a grant of over 2,000 acres.

 Yost was educated in the local schools and became a deputy marshal in Fairview as a teenager.
 At seventeen, he earned a public-school teaching certificate.

 College

 Yost began his college education at Fairmont Normal School in Fairmont, West Virginia.
 He then taught school at Patterson Creek, West Virginia, during the 1889–90 school year.

 He next enrolled at the Ohio Normal School (now known as Ohio Northern University).
 Yost played for the Ohio Normal baseball team.
 After three years at Ohio Normal, he returned to West Virginia to work in the oil fields.

 In 1895, Yost enrolled at West Virginia University where he studied law, earning an LL.B.
-He also played football for the West Virginia University football team.
+He also played football for the West Virginia Mountaineers football team.
 A 6-foot, 200 pounder, Yost was a standout at tackle at West Virginia into the 1896 season.

-"If you can't beat 'em, join 'em."